Arsacid dynasty of Armenia: Language and naming traditions

 While the culture of Armenia was dominated by Hellenism under the Artaxiads, the reign of the Arsacids marked the predominance of Iranianism in the country, with Parthian replacing Greek as the language of the educated.
 However, Armenian Hellenism was not eradicated, as the Arsacids of Iran were proud philhellenes.
-Armenian was considered a "vulgar" language and so the Parthian language was spoken amongst the upper class and at the court.
+As long as Armenian was merely the langage of the masses, the Parthian language predominated amongst the upper class and at the court.
 It was during that period that Classical Armenian incorporated most of its Iranian loanwords.
 The modern historians R. Schmitt and H. W. Bailey compare the Parthian influence on Armenian to that of the French influence on English after the Norman Conquest of 1066.

 After their conversion to Christianity, the Arsacids continued to preserve their Iranian naming traditions, as demonstrated by the male names Trdat, Khosrov, Tiran, Arshak, Pap, Varazdat and Vramshapuh and the female names Ashkhen, Zarmandukht, Khosrovdukht, Ormazdukht, Vardandukht.
 Notably the name of Nerses I's mother, Bambishn, means "queen" in Persian.
 Overall, the Christian Arsacids remained true to their Arsacid Iranian traditions.
+Middle Persian was the court and administrative language at the time of the creation of the Armenian alphabet (the early 5th century, in the last decades of the Arsacid monarchy); the adoption of written Armenian greatly reduced the significance of Middle Persian, although the latter continued to play some role in the Sasanian-ruled part of Armenia.
+Greek and Syriac were used in the Church until replaced by written Armenian.